Buffalo thorn tree – an icon in Southern Africa

 Buffalo thorn trees play an important part in the cultural beliefs of the isiZulu and VaTsonga cultures.
 If a Zulu chief dies, a Buffalo thorn tree will be planted on the grave, to mark it ‘forever’.

 As Mxolisi Mabilane explains in the podcast above, in his Tsonga (but also Zulu-) culture, the place where a person died will be brushed with a Buffalo thorn branch.
-With this branch, the soul of the departed will be caught and brought back either to his grave, hut, or another place where the spirit can rest in peace.
-When carrying the branch, the person is not allowed to look back, has to reserve two seats in a bus (one for him and one for the spirit), and has to explain to the Buffalo thorn branch with the spirit in it, what will be done next.
+With this branch, the soul of the departed will be caught and brought back.
+Either to his grave, hut, or another place where the spirit can rest in peace.
+When carrying the branch, the person is not allowed to look back.
+Therefore he has to reserve two seats on a bus (one for him and one for the spirit).
+And he has to explain to the Buffalo thorn branch with the spirit in it, what will be done next.
 This is a tradition which is observed even today (2022).

-Zulu people also firmly believe, that during thunderstorms, protection should be sought under a buffalo thorn tree, as it is immune to lightning strikes.
-There may be an explanation for this belief, as Buffalo thorn trees nearly always grow smaller than surrounding trees are – and lightning will strike the higher ones.
-And: cutting down a Buffalo thorn tree will bring bad luck to that person.
+Zulu people also firmly believe, that during thunderstorms, protection should be sought under a buffalo thorn tree.
+It is believed, that they are immune to lightning strikes.
+There may be an explanation for this belief, as Buffalo thorn trees nearly always grow smaller than surrounding trees.
+Therefore, lightning will strike the higher ones.
+And it is also said, that cutting down a Buffalo thorn tree will bring bad luck to that person.

 Uses of Buffalo thorn trees for protection